Idaho Clinical Psychologist Salary Outlook

 Which Idaho Cities Are Best for Clinical Psychologists?

-Average wages fluctuate considerably depending on the area of the state in question.
-They’re highest in the non-metro area of Southeast-Central Idaho and lowest, perhaps surprisingly, in Boise, the largest city in the state.
+Average salaries differ considerably depending on the area of the state in question.
+They’re highest in rural Southeast-Central Idaho and lowest, perhaps surprisingly, in Boise, the largest city in the state.

 Idaho cities and non-metro areas by average annual clinical psychologist wage